jakubboucek/docker-lamp-devstack/README.md

 Call `docker compose up`.
 After docker container runs, your project will be served at http://localhost:8080/.

 Only `/www` subdirectory from your project is served but PHP scripts have access to the whole project's root.
-That means, only the `/www` subdirectory is publicly accessible from web, not your whole application.
+That means only the `/www` subdirectory is publicly accessible from web, not your whole application.

 Example:
 ```